Causes of Excessive Shedding in Dogs

 Diet Consistency, Protein, and Fatty Acids That Shape Coat Finish

 Nutrition is one of the most common places owners look when asking what causes a dog to shed excessively.
-Protein quality, essential fatty acids, and overall calorie adequacy all influence how hair is built and how the skin barrier feels day to day.
-When nutrition is off, the coat often looks dry, sheds more, and breaks more easily.
-Nutritional deficiencies—especially involving fatty acids and protein—are recognized contributors to increased shedding.
+Protein quality, essential fatty acids, and overall calorie adequacy all shape how hair is built and how the skin barrier feels day to day.
+When nutrition is off, the coat looks dry, sheds more, and breaks more easily—and fatty-acid and protein gaps are recognized contributors to increased shedding.

-Even with a reputable diet, real life can introduce inconsistency: picky eating, frequent treat swaps, table scraps, or a recent food transition.
-The goal is not perfection; it’s steadiness.
-A beauty-oriented supplement can be useful because it supports visible coat quality as a daily ritual, rather than trying to “fix” shedding with a single nutrient or a constant cycle of diet changes.
+Even with a reputable diet, real life adds inconsistency: picky eating, treat swaps, table scraps, a recent food change.
+The goal is steadiness, not perfection.
+A beauty-forward supplement helps here because it reinforces visible coat quality as a daily ritual.
+Pet Gala does exactly that, with the skin-and-coat nutrients printed per sachet: Omega 3-6-9 at 150 mg, zinc at 1.5 mg, biotin at 50 mcg, and marine collagen at 500 mg—barrier fats and structural proteins, rather than chasing shedding with one nutrient or constant diet changes.

 Food Quality, Recalls, and Why Ingredient Trust Shows on Coats